less-lab-uva/CS4501-Spring2021/labs/lab1.md

 ## Downloading the Code

 To start the lab, we need to make sure the lab code is up to date.
-In your Docker container (Terminal 2), enter the following:
+You can do that by opening a terminal and running:

 ```bash
 # Change to labs directory